 Negative coronavirus tests within 72 hours of entry to those establishments would be required for people with religious or medical exemptions for vaccinations.
 Customers without proof can still use outdoor facilities and can briefly enter a business to use a restroom or pick up a food order.

-While the order takes effect Monday, city officials say they won't start enforcing it until Nov.
+While the order took effect Monday, city officials say they won't start enforcing it until Nov.
 29 to give businesses time to adjust.
 A first offense will bring a warning but subsequent ones could produce fines running from $1,000 to $5,000.

 Los Angeles Mayor Eric Garcetti who tested positive for the coronavirus last week while attending the United Nations climate change conference in Scotland, said the mandate will encourage more people to get shots and make businesses safer for employees and customers.